 Materiality in Planning and Performing the Engagement

-Determining Materiality and Performance Materiality When Planning the Engagement (Ref: Para.
-19–20)
+Determining Materiality When Planning the Engagement (Ref: Para.
+20–21)

-A47.
+A44.
 The criteria may discuss the concept of materiality in the context of the preparation and presentation of the GHG statement.
 Although criteria may discuss materiality in different terms, the concept of materiality generally includes that: